dashpay/platform/packages/dashmate/README.md

   $ dashmate group stop [-v] [--group <value>] [-f]

 FLAGS
-  -f, --force      force stop even if any service is running -v, --verbose    use verbose mode for output --group=<value>  group name to use
+  -f, --force      force stop even if any is running -s, --safe       wait for dkg before stop
+  -v, --verbose    use verbose mode for output --group=<value>  group name to use
 ```